How does Contrastive Learning Organize Images?: Introduction

-We address this by examining the role of inductive bias in contrastive loss from a clustering perspective.
-We note that contrastive learning forms cluster distinct from those generated by supervised learning due to its inductive bias.
-Our key observations are:
+To address this question, we investigate the role of inductive bias in optimal contrastive loss from a clustering perspective and argue that a Graph Convolutional Network (GCN)-based classifier \cite{kipf2016semi} is more suitable for contrastive learning than a linear one.
+In summary, we make the following observations:

-\begin{itemize} \item In contrastive learning, visually similar images have similar vector representations, even if they belong to different classes.
-Conversely, visually dissimilar images from the same class have distinct representations. \item This leads to the formation of locally dense clusters for images from the same class, while visually different images of the same class are not globally clustered.
-We propose a metric called "RLD (Relative Local Density)" to quantify this property. \item The local density of clusters poses a challenge for linear classifiers.
-Hence, we propose using a GCN classifier, which performs better for most models due to the locally dense clustering nature of contrastive learning. \end{itemize}
+\begin{itemize} \item Visually similar images have similar vector representations in contrastive learning, regardless of whether they belong to the same class.
+Conversely, images from the same class that are visually different have very distinct representations. \item Due to this, all images from the same class form locally dense clusters in contrastive learning, as most images visually similar to a specific image usually belong to the same class.
+However, visually different images with the same class label remain distinct in vector space, resulting in clusters that are not globally dense.
+To quantitatively measure this property, we develop a metric called "RLD (Relative Local Density)" that assesses density in graph space. \item Considering that contrastive learning creates dense clusters (communities) in graph space, we employ a GCN classifier, which not only achieves higher accuracy compared to the linear classifier but also requires fewer parameters. \end{itemize}